blockfreight/go-bftx/README.md

 $ go install
 ```

-Then, you can execute `bftnode`.
+Then, you can execute `bftnode start`.
 That app will start a server that is going to wait for requests from the `bftx`.
 ```
-$ bftnode
+$ bftnode start
 ```

 ### BFTX